MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 6. Press and release the power button, a red screen will display prompting you to activate Surface Enterprise Management Mode.
 7. Enter your two-character **certificate thumbprint**, your **UEFI settings password** and then select **OK**.<br><br>
  ![Enter your 2 character certificate thumbprint](images/shm-fig23.png)<br><br>

+ > [!NOTE]
+>IOnce you activate SEMM on your device, the new UEFI setting **EnableOSMigration** is applied.
+You will no longer be able to access Windows 10 Team and must proceed to the next step and install Windows 10 Pro or Windows 10 Enterprise.

 8. The device will reboot, display the white 4-square in the middle of the screen, and then again turn off.

 ### Install Windows 10 Pro or Enterprise